ToxicFrog/bltool/README.md

      --output                       -        For file-based formats, write output to this file. '-' means stdout.
      --name                                  Include only games where the name contains this string.

+You will need to at least specify `--from` and `--to` to specify input and output formats; some formats may require additional arguments.
+See the next session for details on how to use them.

 ## Supported data sources/formats

     This tool can read and write a variety of sources.
 The --from and --to